binaryphile/rubsh/README.md

 you want, in which case the normal invocation is fine.

 Hash variables are the one exception to this, since bash requires explicit declaration for hashes.
-To create hash variable, you should declare the variable yourself before instantiating the object.
+To create a hash variable, you should declare the variable yourself before instantiating the object.
 Here is how you declare a global hash variable: